-There are many variables to consider when deciding on the best method for relocating a car in conjunction with your move to or from Greater Boston, Washington DC, or Philadelphia.
+There are many variables to consider when deciding on the best method for relocating a car in conjunction with your move to or from Greater Boston, Austin, Washington DC, or Philadelphia.
 Cost, timing, and value are all relevant factors.
 Olympia can walk you through your options and help you find a solution that best meets your needs and budget for your interstate move.

-Vehicle Relocation Option 1: Moving Truck
+Vehicle Relocation Option 1: Moving Trailer

 A moving trailer is equipped to be able to transport up to two cars (plus household goods).
 The benefit of this approach is your car arrives the same time as the rest of your belongings.
 A drawback is this approach is sometimes more costly more than other options.